 Tod Shultz, Chief Strategy Officer

-As Head of Strategy, New Business Development, Finance & Legal, Tod brings a unique ability to create and simplify complex programs into actionable high-impact plans.
+As Head of Strategy and New Business Development, Tod brings a unique ability to create and simplify complex programs into actionable high-impact plans.
 Tod is an entrepreneurial leader with broad expertise and experience in the acute care hospital and surgical markets.
 In his 27 years within the medical device and biopharmaceutical industry he has built and led numerous high impact and innovative programs leading to significant business expansion, growth and profit.
 Tod has held leadership roles in general management, strategy, new business development, marketing and product development within Fortune 500 corporations, mid-sized and start-up companies including Covidien’s Surgical Business Unit, Kimberly-Clark Health Care, TECNOL, Johnson & Johnson Medical and The Medicines Company.
 Tod holds a BS in Mechanical Engineering from the University of Texas at Arlington, and has continuously expanded his marketing and leadership skills through executive education programs including Harvard Business School and Yale School of Management.

 Namita Khanna, Executive Director Strategic Development